Dwayne Johnson on shaking, quaking 'San Andreas'

 It's a platform for people to experience something on this epic level, that they know unfortunately could happen.

-They're able to be entertained, they're able to lose their breath ... and then they're able to leave the theatre and talk about it, like, 'Wow, I wonder what we would do.'
+They're able to be entertained, they're able to lose their breath ... and then they're able to leave the theater and talk about it, like, 'Wow, I wonder what we would do.'

 Q: Were you an earthquake enthusiast before the film?